adieunix/wiihacks-wiki/wiki/rules/rules_mod.md

   3. Spam -> All removed messages

      Removed messages will remain in this folder.
-Messages that are removed by mistake can be approved, and ones that are removed correctly so can be marked documented properly.
+Messages that are removed by mistake can be approved, and ones that are removed correctly so can be marked and documented properly.
 Messages remain in this queue when removed for any reason.

      Optimal queue contains only posts that have been rightfully removed with documented reason for removal.